burnskatie/majors_template/source/gd_examples/index.rst

 -----------------
 :ref:`myref`

-The classes within the graphic design department come in many different shapes and forms, but we are not able to accomplish these projects without the apps that come along within this major.
+The classes within the graphic design department at `Simpson College <https://simpson.edu>`_. come in many different shapes and forms, but we are not able to accomplish these projects without the apps that come along within this major.
 The main apps used when it comes to the graphic design department are, but are not limited to:

 * Adobe Creative Cloud Apps